Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>This is how to take your material, and have the textures assign properly, meaning you don't need to use a specific material</li>
   <li>In the PathTracingSettings, click the tab called "Material Pair Options"</li>
   <li>Drag any material that has the shader you want to pair into the material slot that appears</li>
-  <li>From here, you need to select each dropdown that appears and select the property that is associated with the text to the left of the dropdown</li>
+  <li>From here, you will see 4 buttons, click those to add the input type and connect it to the output tab.
+Metallic, roughness, matcapmask, and alpha are single channel texture</li>
   <li>Once this is done, click "Apply Material Links" and rebuild the BVH in the "Main Options" tab to update the objects in the scene</li>
 </ul>